wowyuarm/WhisperWind-blog/README.md

    - Scroll down to **Registration** and set it to **Invite only** (recommended) or choose open registration
    - Go to **Services** > **Git Gateway** > click **Enable Git Gateway**

+> ⚠️ **Important Note About Netlify Deployment**: You might notice that the deployed site on Netlify shows a blank page with resource loading errors.
+This is normal and expected, as the template is designed to publish content to GitHub Pages, not directly on Netlify.
+Netlify is only used for its authentication service.
+To view your actual website, please use your GitHub Pages URL.

 #### 2. Update Configuration Files with Your Netlify Site URL

 In your forked repository, you need to modify two configuration files: